daniyyell-dev/daniyyell-dev.github.io/_posts/Datasets/2025-07-26-Memory-Forensics-Attack-Simulation-Dataset.md

 Each scenario includes a detailed description, artefacts (e.g., `.mem` files), and relevant attack characteristics such as evasion techniques, persistence indicators, and suspected C2 activity.

-The cases range in complexity from unknown infections to targeted Cobalt Strike intrusions, offering varied examples useful for building or testing memory analysis workflows using tools like **Volatility**, **YARA**, and **Malcat**.
+The cases range in complexity from unknown infections to targeted Cobalt Strike intrusions, offering varied examples useful for building or testing memory analysis workflows using tools like **Volatility3**, **YARA**, and **Malcat**.

 Whether you're a student, analyst, or researcher, this resource is intended to provide practical value for learning and advancing your memory forensics capabilities.